Skip to content

 Profile definitions include:

-• Enabled source/channel families.
+• Enabled source/channel pairs.

 • Lookback.